-ARC121 Introduction to Architectural Drafting: Manual 3

-ARC141 Architectural CAD I: Introduction
+ARC141 Architectural CAD I: Introduction .3

-+ ARC142 Architectural CAD II: Plans and Elevations 3
++ ARC142 Architectural CAD II: Plans and Elevations .3

-INT105 Introduction to Interior Design 3
+INT105 Introduction to Interior Design .3

-INT115 Historical Architecture and Furniture
+INT115 Historical Architecture and Furniture .3

 INT120 Modern Architecture and Furniture 3

-+ INT145 Drawing and Rendering 3
++ IN I 145 Drawing and Rendering 3

-INT150 Color and Design
+INT150 Color and Design 3

-INT160 Fabrics for Interiors 3
+INT160 Fabrics for Interiors

 + INT170 Interior Materials 3

 + INT190 Space Planning 3

++ INT215 Professional Practices

-INT225 History of Decorative Arts 3
++ INT225 History of Decorative Arts 3

-+ INT230 Presentation Techniques
++ INT230 Presentation Techniques 3

 + INT240 Kitchen and Bath Design 3

-ORE: 12-17 ci

-+ general education courses in First-Year Composition area 6

-Or al Communica ation

-Any approved general education course in Oral Communication area 3

-Cr itical Reading

-+ College Critical Reading (3) OR

-equivalent as indicated by assessment0- 3

-M a + athematics Any approved general education course in Mathematics area3-

-DI STRIBUTION : 7 credits

-Ηu manities and Fine Arts
+-

+CORE: 12-17 credits First-Year Composition + Any approved general education courses in First-Year Composition area 6 Oral Communication Any approved general education course in Oral Communication area.........3 Critical Reading + CRE101 College Critical Reading (3) OR equivalent as indicated by assessment.0-3 Mathematics Any approved general education course in Mathematics area3-5 DISTRIBUTION: 7 credits

+Humanities, Arts and Design

-and INT120 in Required Courses area 0
+Met by INT115 and INT120 in Red quired Courses area0

-Social and Behavioral Sciences
+Social-Behavioral Sciences

-Any approved general education course in Social/Behavioral Sciences area 3
+Any approved general education course in Social-Behavioral Sciences area.......3

-Natural Sciences

-general education course in Natural Sciences area 4
+Natural Sciences Any approved general education course in Natural Sciences area.....4

-Interior Design: Professional Level

-INT

-AP 237B

-AP 216C

-Description: The Certificate of Completion (CCL) in Interior Design: Professional Level program is a post AAS certificate program offering specialized and technical knowledge within interior design that provides fundamental knowledge and skills for the design industry.

-The mission of the Interior Design Program is to provide a comprehensive educational experience with pathways leading to professional placement in the interiors industry
+JOURNALISM JRN English, World Languages & Journalism Div.
+LC 305 480.423.6459 Program Contact, Larry Tualla LC 312 480.423.6773

+Journalism and New Media Studies

+Associate in Applied Science - AAS 3120 60 credits

+Description: The Associate in Applied Science (AAS) in Journalism and New Media Studies program is designed to provide students with general, practical and marketable skills that will enable them to seek entry-level employment in news and feature writing for newspapers, magazines, community journals, online websites and radio and television.
+The program includes development of a portfolio that will exhibit students' abilities to write both news and feature stories.
+News judgment is also integrated as a critical component of the program.
+An awareness of global and cultural differences also forms a key element of this degree for the successful graduate.
+The curriculum combines coursework in journalism with a General Education component.